samba8897/samba8897/README.md

 ## 👨‍💻 About Me

-Software Engineer focused on building reliable, scalable web applications with a strong foundation in **Data Structures & Algorithms** and **core CS fundamentals**.
+Software Developer focused on building reliable, scalable web applications with a foundation in Data Structures & Algorithms and core CS fundamentals.
 I focus on turning ambiguous problem statements into clean, maintainable implementations and shipping features end-to-end.

 **What I optimize for:** correctness, performance, readability, and a strong user experience.